CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

 ### Response Finalizer

-Response Finalizer is a function that takes instance of `httpx.Response` as argument and returns the result of calling routed function (method).
-Return value must be of the same type with routed function (method).
+Response Finalizer is a function that takes an instance of `httpx.Response` as the argument and returns the result of calling the associated routed function (method).
+The return value must be of the same type as the routed function (method).

-Response Finalizers are used for response transformation, that can't be performed automatically, if set a corresponding response type from the category of automatically handled.
+Response Finalizers are used for response transformation, which can't be performed automatically if you set a corresponding response type from the category of automatically handled.

 /// info
-Response Finalizers can be defined only at route level.
+Response Finalizers can be defined only at the route level.
 ///

-If [response type](/learn/user_guide/params_response.html#response-types) is not from category automatically handled, you have to define response finalizer.
+If [response type](/learn/user_guide/params_response.html#response-types) is not from the category automatically handled, you have to define a response finalizer.
-Otherwise, error will be thrown.
+Otherwise, an error will be thrown.

 #### Algorithm